TriumphLLC/Blend4Web/doc_src/git_short_manual.rst

 Overview
 ========

 In order to organize team work a Git version control system can be used.
-Using Git has a number of benifits as compared with other ways to collaborate:
+Using Git has a number of benefits as compared with other ways to collaborate:

-* saving the history of changes with the possibility to roll back to prevoius versions
+* saving the history of changes with the possibility to roll back to previous versions
-* syncronizing changes between users and automatic merging of changes
+* synchronizing changes between users and automatic merging of changes
 * working with large binary files is possible

 Git is a distributed system and every developer or designer has his own local repository (storage).
 Syncing between the local repositories can be performed via the central ("shared") storage, which can be located on a dedicated machine (server).
 Access to the server can be organized through SSH protocol.